-Peter Bellamy sang The Ballad of Judas, accompanied by his concertina and Chris Birch's fiddle, in 1975 on his album Tell It Like It Was.
-He commented in the album's liner notes:
+Peter Bellamy sang his song The Ballad of Judas, accompanied by his concertina and Chris Birch’s fiddle, in 1975 on his album Tell It Like It Was.
+He noted:

 An attempt to make sense of the illogical story we all learned in school of the “heartless betrayer”.
 Words and tune are both attempts writing “in the traditional idiom”, but sumehow the result is not very convincing.
 Just a song.

 Peter Bellamy sings The Ballad of Judas

 When I was young I served my time at the leatherworker’s trade

 I’d never have it good in careful life with part in little played

 Until the man came to me and he bade me with him go.